NadiaIdris/portfolio2020/README.md

    margin at the bottom on the image.
 6. `<ColOneTextColTwoImg />` component -> Two column component.
 First column includes title and one paragraph and second column is either a gif or image.
+7. `<TitleParagraphMobileGallery />` component -> Add title, paragraph and an array of mobile design images.
+8. `<TitleParagraphWebGallery />` component -> Add title, paragraph and an array of web design images.

 ## The difference between `<TitleParagraph />` and `<TitleParagraphImage />`